felipejoribeiro/my-dev-environment/README.md

 #### Installing the bootloader
 Then BIOS checks the Master Boot Record (MBR), which is a 512 byte section located first on the Hard Drive.
 It looks for a bootloader (like GRUB).
 The hard drive's partition tables are also located here.
 If you remember, we created a partition for the EFI with this exact size.
 We will install the bootloader there now.
 For installing the grub program you must run the `pacman -S grub` command.
 As we will manage EFI bios, we must install other programs: `pacman -S efibootmgr dosfstools os-prober mtools`.
 After that we must make our EFI directory and our boot directory.
 For that we use the commands `mkdir /boot/EFI` to create the directory and `mount /dev/sda1 /boot/EFI` to mount the EFI partition to the newborn directory.

+Remember, your bios must not be configured with the option `UEFI or legacy`.
+It must be set to `UEFI only`.
+If it's not the case the following command will result in an error.
+But the solution is to `exit`, and `shutdown now`.
+And then, configure your bios properly.
+After that, boot in your usb again, mount again `/dev/sda3 in /mnt` and do a `arch-chroot /mnt` again.
+And mount the `EFI` partition again to `/boob/EFI`.
+And repeat the bellow command.

 And finally we can install grub in it with `grub-install --target=x86_64-efi --bootloader-id=grub_uefi --recheck`.
 Than we must create a config file for the boot loader.
 That can be done with `grub-mkconfig -o /boot/grub/grub.cfg`.

 #### For managing internet and downloading good code
 Now we can install a network manager and git.
 The one recommended was `pacman -S networkmanager git`.
 And we should enable the network manager with `systemctl enable NetworkManager`.